unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check/humanity-check-for-login.md

 The Humanity Check feature allows the UD community to start building an ecosystem of data sharing with domains as the central hub through which that information passes.

-* For domain owners, Humanity Check will become the primary way that web3 users store, share, and control who has access to their personal data online.&#x20;
+* For domain owners, Humanity Check will become the primary way that web3 users store, share, and control who has access to their personal data online.
 * For applications, Humanity Check will become the standard solution to sybil resistance, customer communication, and personal data storage.

 :::info